You choose the issues and you write the bills during Monday-Thursday sessions

-final hearings on bills, debate, voting - persuade your fellow senators
+Final hearings on bills, debate, voting - persuade your fellow senators (State Senate Office Building only if permission is granted.)

 A student-led, legislative experience unlike any other.
 Decide on urgent issues to pursue, work with committees, prepare, present, and pass your own bills.

-Summer Senate will be limited to the first 28 Members.
+Summer Senate will be limited to the first 21 Members to apply.

 Summer Senate is for you if you fall into one of these categories:

-The Friday session will be held in the Minnesota State Senate Office Building - the same location as the State Senators meet during the legislative year - the same rooms in which they consider the bills that become laws under which you must live.
+The Friday session is generally held in the Minnesota State Senate Office Building - the same location as the State Senators meet during the legislative year - the same rooms in which they consider the bills that become laws under which you must live.
+(This is subject to permission, and Covid-19 could be a barrier.)

 Summer Senate passed a resulition on July 12, urging Gov. Walz to call a special legisaltive session to pass the Alec Jones Emergency Insulin Program.
 Also on July 12, the Senator's passed SF 8, a bill to establish the emergency insuling accessability program.
 Wanting ot do more, they asked Mr. Racer to set up a press conference where they could express their request publicly.